With this blog, we aim to answer all these queries. Keep reading to find out more.

 - Support the organizational culture

 Whether coordinating janitorial services or preparing for emergencies, a facility manager is responsible for it all.
 IFMA directs that facility management includes both hard and soft services.
 To be more precise, hard services keep the facilities running, whereas soft services revolve around employees and visitors.

-A survey of 197 salaries of facilities managers in India by Indeed revealed that the average salary for entry-level is ₹27,289 per month.
+A survey of 197 salaries of facilities managers in India by Indeed revealed that the average salary for facilities managers can range from ₹27,000 per month to ₹75,000 based on experience.
 The compensation might differ from city to city.